Documentation Index

 - Single item per pass — Each ticket generates its own individual pass

-- QR code limit — The QR code download option (for non-iOS users) is only available for orders with 20 or fewer items
+- QR code limit — The QR code option (for customers on a different device than the wallet platform) is only available for orders with 20 or fewer items

 Related Pages